 #10.
 Kawasaki ER-6N/ER-6F/Versys/Ninja 650

 No self-respecting list about the industry’s best parallel twin engines could begin without the Kawasaki ER-6.
 No matter what year you like it, or whether you prefer it in the “F” or “N” configuration, there’s no denying that when it first came on the scene it added some much needed spice to the V-twin and inline-four dominated middleweight section.
 Armed with a fun loving liquid-cooled 649cc engine that currently produces are rather splendid 72.1 hp and 47.2 lb-ft of torque.
-It hasn’t really evolved much in its life, but thanks to the addition of fuel-injection and some modern ECU wizardry, it has become one of the smoothest parallel twin engines on the market.
+It hasn’t really evolved much in its life, but thanks to the addition of fuel-injection and some modern ECU wizardry, it has become one of the smoothest inline twin engines on the market.
 It’s the same unit found in the Kawasaki Versys, and the Ninja 650 too, although the latter is a little more sexed up – but it’s essentially the same.

 #09.
 BMW F800GS

-The new wave of BMW parallel twins that arrived back in 2008 have been a popular choice for dual-sport riders all over the world.
-One of the most memorable things about the F-Series – which includes the F650GS, the F700GS, the F800GS, and the F800GSA – is that they’re all 798cc parallel twin machines, despite what you’d guess from their names.
+The new wave of BMW inline twins that arrived back in 2008 have been a popular choice for dual-sport riders all over the world.
+One of the most memorable things about the F-Series – which includes the F650GS, the F700GS, the F800GS, and the F800GSA – is that they’re all 798cc inline twin machines, despite what you’d guess from their names.
 It was because that 798cc parallel twin engine was such a success that BMW decided to use it to power a number of models, each with different power outputs and differing equipment quality – the higher the number, the more powerful and advanced the motorcycle.
 From the F-Series, our personal favorite has to be the F800GS.
 Shooting out 85hp, 60 lb-ft of torque and boasting a respectable top speed of 130 mph, this belt-driven beauty is a real winner on the roads, but it’s also a bit of a demon in the dirt too.

 #08 Triumph Thunderbird Storm

 While the Triumph Thunderbird might not be everyone’s idea of the ideal parallel twin engine, it does have some rather amazing stats to its name.
-For a start, it’s easily the largest production parallel twin engine you can buy with a frightening 1699 cubic centimeters to its name.
+For a start, it’s easily the largest production inline twin engine you can buy with a frightening 1699 cubic centimeters to its name.
 That should be reason alone to include it on the list.
 Despite its size, it is actually surprisingly comfortable, handles well, and has exceptional braking.
 In fact, Cycle World awarded it the Best Cruiser trophy for both 2009 and 2010.
 For this list, we’re talking about the biggest iteration of the Thunderbird, the Thunderbird Storm.
 With 93 hp available and 111 lb-ft of torque on tap, it’s one hell of a beast – and it’s a muscular power cruiser that’s breaks the mold by not being a V-twin.
 And that’s why we like it.

 #07.
 Honda CBR500R

 Honda’s 500cc parallel twin engine is fantastic in whatever package you put it in: the CBR500R sports bike, the naked and street savvy CB500F, or the CB500X adventure tourer.
 Since we’re a little light on sportsbikes in this list, we’re going to focus on the CBR500R.
-Since the new breed to parallel twin engine 500 was introduced in 2013, the platform has been a resounding success winning fans from all over the world.
+Since the new breed of inline twin engine 500 was introduced in 2013, the platform has been a resounding success winning fans from all over the world.
 If you weren’t already aware, these Honda machines are built and assembled in Thailand, and boast a punchy 46.9 hp (@ 8,500 rpm) and 32 lb-ft of torque (@ 7,000 rpm) from their 471cc four stroke, DOHC, parallel twin engines.
 All models in the CB500 range are now Euro4 certified, come with LED lighting, and ABS as standard – apart from in the USA, where ABS is an optional extra.
 Great fun for racing, excellent for the urban streets, and a great package in general.
 The CBR500R might be little plain, but what it lacks in character on the surface, it makes up for in ride experience.

 #06.
 Suzuki GW250 Inazuma

 While you’re not going to see many of these on American roads, the Suzuki GW250 Inazuma has plenty of fans in other parts of the world.
 Built almost exclusively for the Asian market, the Inazuma was once a regular sight in the European Union too but thanks to new EU regulations, the Inazuma was discontinued in Europe because Suzuki didn’t want to go through the effort of adding mandatory ABS to the model.
-We know what you’re thinking though – “how can this make a top list of great parallel twins?
+We know what you’re thinking though – “how can this make a top list of great twins?
 It looks so boring!” and that’s the reason it makes the cut.
 It’s solid and rock steady.
 It’s easy enough for a beginner motorcyclist to learn their craft on, but practical and reliable enough to be a sensible commuter option.
 We admit that it is boring to look at, but at the heart of the bike there’s a fantastic 248cc parallel twin engine that pushes out a respectable 24 hp, 16 lb-ft of torque, with a top speed of 85 mph if you’re really hammering it.

 #05.
 Triumph Bonneville T100

 If the Suzuki GW250 Inazuma was a little on the safe and boring side for you, then perhaps the addition of the Triumph Bonneville T100 will cheer you up?
-Since 2002, the Triumph Bonneville T100 parallel twin has come in three distinct flavors: a 790cc version (2002 – 2004), a 865cc version (2005 – 2016), and the most current iteration, the 900cc model.
-All three came powered with a parallel twin engine, but we’re going to focus on the most recent version.
-For the 2017 Bonneville T100, Triumph played around with the motor, turning it into a liquid-cooled, SOHC, 270° parallel twin engine with 54 hp at 5,900 rpm and 59 lb-ft of torque at 3,230 rpm.
+Since 2002, the Triumph Bonneville T100 inline twin has come in three distinct flavors: a 790cc version (2002 – 2004), a 865cc version (2005 – 2016), and the most current iteration, the 900cc model.
+All three came powered with a twin engine, but we’re going to focus on the most recent version.
+For the 2017 Bonneville T100, Triumph played around with the motor, turning it into a liquid-cooled, SOHC, 270° inline twin engine with 54 hp at 5,900 rpm and 59 lb-ft of torque at 3,230 rpm.
 With the addition of traction control, the 2017 Triumph Bonneville became quite the advanced motorcycle and that’s why it made our list.

 #04.
 Yamaha YZF-R3

 Bucking the trend, and going against the grain, we honestly prefer the Yamaha YZF-R3 over the Kawasaki Ninja 300.
 While both are great motorcycles, there’s something about the R3 that gives it the edge.
-The 321cc parallel twin engine is larger than that of the Ninja 300 and the extra cc’s do go a long way.
+The 321cc engine is larger than that of the Ninja 300 and the extra cc’s do go a long way.
 With 42 hp on offer at 10,750 rpm and 21.8 lb-ft of torque at 7,000 rpm, the R3 is a great mover.
 If you want to hit the canyons then keeping it above 7,000 rpm will put a smile on your face, but if you’re also looking for comfort and practicality around town then you’ll be pleased to know that despite the sportsbike styling and clip-on handlebars, the riding style doesn’t have to be aggressive and uncomfortable.
-As far as parallel twin engines go, it’s one of the best on the market and easily our favorite in the 300cc segment.
+As far as twin motorcycle engines go, it’s one of the best on the market and easily our favorite in the 300cc segment.